| home | site map | bibliographies | country | forum | links | studies | what's new | photogalleries | about us |

 Donna Lum

 Donna Lum was originally from Hawaii but has lived in Indonesia since 1996 and deals in antiques and other crafts from Indonesia at the Kuluk Gallery in Bali.
 Her special interests are in textiles from throughout Southeast Asia.
-See her travel notes on Flores, Indonesia.
-Contact Donna
+See her travel notes on Flores, Indonesia, travel notes on Cambodia and Laos and Travel Notes from a 2018 visit to Northern Laos Contact Donna

 Peter Reimann